 👍 Small, fast projects

-Building your own analytics features in-house can be the best option when working on small projects with limited sets of requirements — especially if the development team in question has a relevant skill set and previous experience of developing embedded analytics and data visualization solutions.
+Building your own analytics features in-house can be the best option when working on small projects with limited sets of requirements — especially if the development team in question has a relevant skill set and previous experience in developing embedded analytics and data visualization solutions.

 👍 Total control

-One of the most convincing arguments for building is that it lets product managers remain fully in control over every aspect of their application: not just its functionality but its look and feel as well.
+One of the most convincing arguments for the building is that it lets product managers remain fully in control over every aspect of their application: not just its functionality but its look and feel as well.
 By keeping all aspects of development in-house, product teams can control branding, user experience, and functionality.

 👎 Development & maintenance